Stuart Long: Conversion and priesthood

 After returning home from the pilgrimage to France, Long learned that Bishop George Leo Thomas of the Diocese of Helena had decided to ordain him.
 Thomas said he spent one or two weeks agonizing over the decision, saying, "I just kept begging the Lord for direction.
 I kept hearing the same message over and over again: 'There is power in suffering, move him forward.'"
 Long was ordained a priest on December 14, 2007, at the Cathedral of Saint Helena.
 A friend summarized Long's remarks at his ordination as "I stand before you as a broken man.
 Barring a miracle, I'm going to die from this disease, but I carry it for the cross of Christ, and we can all carry our crosses."

 Long's first assignment as a priest was to Little Flower Parish on the Blackfeet Reservation in Browning, Montana.
 Long was popular there, but had to be transferred to another parish after a year due to difficulty with the church's stairs.
 In 2010, he moved to a long-term care facility in Helena, where he continued ministry as a priest, relying on others to transport him.
 When his condition deteriorated and he was no longer able to leave the facility, people would come to visit him there instead.
 As he grew weaker, friends assisted Long to celebrate Mass by guiding his fingers to touch the right items.
 His parents went through RCIA and were received into the Catholic Church, and many of the healthcare workers at the care facility converted to Catholicism.
 Long was also a member of the Knights of Columbus.

 Long died on June 9, 2014, in Helena.
 He was buried at Resurrection Cemetery in Lewis and Clark County, Montana.

 In popular culture

 A biopic, Father Stu, was announced in 2016, with Mark Wahlberg portraying Long, and Mel Gibson and Jacki Weaver as Long's parents, from a screenplay by David O. Russell.
-After Russell dropped out due to scheduling conflicts, Rosalind Ross penned the script and then signed on as director in her directorial debut.
-Of the film's subject, Wahlberg said that "Father Stu's story is a message that we can all improve, and work towards being better people, and help where we can".
+After Russell dropped out due to scheduling conflicts, Rosalind Ross wrote the screenplay and then made her directorial debut with the film.
+Wahlberg said that "Father Stu's story is a message that we can all improve, and work towards being better people, and help where we can."
 Long's parents and a number of friends, neighbors, parishioners, and clergy were involved in its production.
-The film was theatrically released on April 13, 2022, during Holy Week.
+The film was theatrically released on April 13, 2022, during Holy Week, and grossed $21.6 million on a budget of $4 million.